 What Happens If Someone Does Not Comply with a Hearing Officer's Order?

 A hearing officer's order can be enforced in the same manner as a Judge's order in that it can be used to place a lien on your property, garnish your wages and/or affect your credit.
 The city may also file a criminal or quasi-criminal action in state court where a Judge could impose additional penalties and jail time.

 How Can I Pay a Fine?

 Fines are paid directly to the Chicago Department of Finance.
-Payment can be made directly or by mail to the Department of Finance's Judgment Collection Unit at 121 North LaSalle Street, Room 107, Chicago, IL 60602 during normal business hours or at any of the Department of Finance payment processing centers throughout the city.
+Payment can be made online, directly at one of there payment processing centers or by mail City of Chicago, P.O.
+Box 71429, Chicago Illinois 60621-3929.
 The Department of Finance also has cashiers available at all hearing facilities.

 For further payment information, please call the Chicago Department of Finance; at 312.742.3317.